CreatingMinds Web

 Mark Twain

-‘The trouble with most of us is that we know too much that ain’t so.’
+‘The trouble with the world is not that people know too little, but that they know so many things that ain't so.’

 Mark Twain